Academic degree requirement effective 2015 for primary certification and registration

-Eligibility requirements for ARRT certification in Radiography, Nuclear Medicine
+Eligibility requirements for ARRT certification and registration in Radiography, Nuclear Medicine

-Technology, and Radiation Therapy and for the primary pathway to Magnetic Resonance Imaging (MRI) and Sonography
+Technology, and Radiation Therapy and for the primary pathway to Magnetic Resonance Imaging and Sonography

 will — effective January 1, 2015 — call for candidates to have earned an associate

-(or more advanced) degree from an accrediting agency recognized by ARRT.
+(or more advanced) degree from an institution accredited by an agency recognized by ARRT.

 ARRT believes that the general education courses required for an academic degree